 At Begin Again Institute, we understand how challenging recovery from sex addiction is.
 We specialize in helping your partner get and stay sober while also offering you support.

-Our 14-Day Men’s Intensive is in Boulder, Colorado’s rural Rocky Mountains.
-During the intensive, your partner will get the chance to rewrite some of their old, harmful behaviors.
+Our 14-Day Men’s Intensive gives your partner a chance to rewrite some of their old, harmful behaviors.
 Only 12 men are invited to each intensive to guarantee one-on-one support.

-Our Partner Support Program runs concurrently with the 14-Day Men’s Intensive.
+Our Partner Support Program runs concurrently with the men’s intensive.
 This complimentary program gives you the education and support you need.
 You will get space to heal and create a clear path forward.

 Sex addiction is challenging.
 So is helping a partner with sex addiction.
 Contact us today if you’re ready to learn more about our treatment options.